-Is located on a premises owned, operated, leased, or otherwise c. controlled by the customer generator lessee that is also the premises served by the solar energy facility.
+Is located on a premises owned, operated, leased, or otherwise controlled by the customer generator lessee that is also the premises residential customer.

-Is interconnected and operates in parallel phase and synchronization d. with an offering utility authorized by the Commission to provide

-- retail electric service to the premises and has been approved for interconnection and parallel operation by that public utility.
+d.
+Is interconnected and operates in parallel phase and synchronization with an offering utility authorized by the Commission to provide retail electric service to the premises and has been approved for interconnection and parallel operation by that public utility.

-Is intended only to offset no more than one hundred percent (100%) - e.
-Is intended only to offset no more than one hundred percent (100%) of the customer generator lessee's own retail electrical energy consumption at the premises. - f.
-Meets all applicable safety, performance, interconnection, and reliability standards established by the Commission, the public utility, the National Electrical Code, the National Electrical Safety Code, the Institute of Electrical and Electronics Engineers, Underwriters Laboratories, the Federal Energy Regulatory Commission, and any local governing authorities. - (15) Subscription.
-A contract between a subscriber and the owner of a community solar energy facility that allows a subscriber to receive a bill credit for the electricity generated by a community solar energy facility in proportion to the electricity generated.
+e.
+Is intended only to offset no more than one hundred percent (100%) of the customer generator lessee's own retail electrical energy consumption at the premises.

+f.
+Meets all applicable safety, performance, interconnection, and reliability standards established by the Commission, the public utility, the National Electrical Code, the National Electrical Safety Code, the Institute of Electrical and Electronics Engineers, Underwriters Laboratories, the Federal Energy Regulatory Commission, and any local governing authorities.

+(15) Subscription. - A contract between a subscriber and the owner of a community solar energy facility that allows a subscriber to receive a bill credit for the electricity generated by a community solar energy facility in proportion to the electricity generated.